Why Eye Exercises Don't Work for Presbyopia

 Scientific Foundation

-Based on decades of peer-reviewed research in perceptual learning and neuroplasticity.
+Based on 20+ years of peer-reviewed research in perceptual learning and neuroplasticity.
+Published in PNAS, Vision Research, and other top-tier journals.

 Proven Results